-The foregoing description of these 48 facilities is based solely on our review as of May 20, 2014 of information made publicly available by the CFSI and the TI-CMC on their respective websites, without independent verification by us.
-All of the information publicly available on such websites was not necessarily updated through May 20, 2014, and the facilities that are listed as compliant as of the date of our review of such publicly available information were not necessarily listed as compliant for all or part of 2013 and may not continue to be listed for any future period.
+The foregoing description of these 201 facilities is based solely on our review as of May 22, 2015 of information made publicly available by the CFSI and the Tungsten Industry-Conflict Minerals Council on their respective websites, without independent verification by us.
+All of the information publicly available on such websites was not necessarily updated through May 22, 2015, and the facilities that are listed as Compliant as of the date of our review of such publicly available information were not necessarily listed as Compliant for all or part of 2014 and may not continue to be so listed for any future period.

-In addition, not all of the facilities described above may have processed the necessary Conflict Minerals contained in our in-scope products.
+In addition, not all of the facilities described above may have processed the necessary Conflict Minerals contained within our inscope products.
 In some cases, multiple sources of Conflict Minerals may have been used by our Suppliers, and some Suppliers may have reported to us smelters and refiners that were not in our supply chain due to over-inclusiveness in the information received from their suppliers or for other reasons.
-The facilities described above also do not include all of the smelters and refiners in our supply chain; the Suppliers were unable to identify the processors of some of the Conflict Minerals content contained in our inscope products and not all of the Suppliers responded to our request.
+The facilities described above also may not include all of the smelters and refiners in our supply chain; the Suppliers were unable to identify the processors of some of the Conflict Minerals content contained within our in-scope products and not all of the Suppliers responded to our request.